DevTeam/Pure.DI/readme/composition-roots.md

     .Bind<IDependency>().To<Dependency>()

     // Specifies to create a regular public composition root
-    // of type "IService" with the name "MyRoot" .Root<IService>("MyRoot")
+    // of type "IService" with the name "MyService" .Root<IService>("MyService")

     // Specifies to create a private composition root
     // that is only accessible from "Resolve()" methods .Root<IDependency>()

     // Specifies to create a regular public composition root
-    // of type "IService" with the name "SomeOtherService"
+    // of type "IService" with the name "MyOtherService"
     // using the "Other" tag
-    .Root<IService>("SomeOtherService", "Other");
+    .Root<IService>("MyOtherService", "Other");

 var composition = new Composition();

 // service = new Service(new Dependency());
-var service = composition.MyRoot;
+var service = composition.MyService;

 // someOtherService = new OtherService();
-var someOtherService = composition.SomeOtherService;
+var someOtherService = composition.MyOtherService;

 // All and only the roots of the composition
 // can be obtained by Resolve method